-Advantages Disadvantages -It is a rapid means of reproduction and spread -Leads to overcrowding and competition for -Offspring are genetically identical, preserving nutrients, unless separated artificially. good strains. -New varieties cannot be produced, except by -Perrenating organs enable survival in adverse mutation resulting into reduced vigour & strength conditions -Diseases typical of a species are rapidly -Their dispersal and spread is independent of transmitted and can decimate a crop external agents hence the process is faster. - -Plants are less affected by environmental factors - Females pass all of their genes to the offspring
+- -It is a rapid means of reproduction and spread Offspring are genetically identical, preserving good strains. - -Perrenating organs enable survival in adverse conditions - -Their dispersal and spread is independent of external agents hence the process is faster. -Plants are less affected by environmental factors - Females pass all of their genes to the offspring